luuquangvu/ha-addons/gemini-fastapi/README.md

    ```

 3. Install the **Gemini FastAPI** add-on.
-4. **Start the add-on once.** This will generate the necessary configuration files and then stop.
+4. **Start the add-on at once.** This will generate the necessary configuration files and then stop.

 ### Step 2: Get Your Google Gemini Cookies